the-project-b/ritagraph/packages/file-extraction/README.md

 ### Non-Blocking Pattern

-Use job-based methods for LangGraph integration:
+Use job-based methods, this is where the services shines for integration into a graph, we can build a 'waiting' node that does this waiting for completion while communicating this status over the stream.

 ```typescript
 // Start job